The Critic (1963 film): Release

 The film debuted on 20 May 1963, at New York City's Sutton Theater, on Manhattan's East Side.
 The film benefited by being screened for weeks alongside a popular British comedy, Heavens Above!
 (1963).
 The animated short received positive reviews by film critics, as a "spoof of the pseudo-art film".
-Positive reviews appeared in prominent newspapers such as The New York Times and the New York Herald Tribune.
+Positive reviews appeared in The New York Herald Tribune and The New York Times.